InteropIO/manager-example-basic-auth/README.md

-This example demonstrates how to run Glue42 Server from NPM packages using basic authentication.
+This example demonstrates how to run io.Manager Server from NPM packages using basic authentication.

 ## Prerequisites

 ### Access
-The NPM packages exposing the Glue42 Server and the Admin UI are hosted in a private NPM repository.
+The NPM packages exposing the io.Manager Server and the Admin UI are hosted in a private NPM repository.
 To obtain access, contact us at info@glue42.com.

 ### Environment Setup
 Generate an .npmrc file that will contain the authentication information for connecting to the private NPM repository.
 Make sure to exclude this file from your source control system.